 - January 8 – February 4, 2018

 Successful applicants will be intelligent, open-minded creatives looking for some real-world journalism experience and to get a taste of Tokyo’s weirdness and wonder.
-The ability to work well in a group is essential, and if you’re good enough at it, once the program is over, we may even invite you to join our incredible team of writers.
+The ability to work well in a group is essential.

 Is a month in Bali scooting around rice paddies, exploring lush beaches and hiking volcanoes at dawn more up your alley?
 Come do our writing workshops in Canggu instead.